Fast Frequency Response

 eReserve1 (ERV1) Rycroft

-The service term with each successful bidder is one year, which is targeted to commence as early as August 16, 2021, but no later than March 15, 2022.
+The service term with each successful bidder is one year, which commenced in March 2022.

 The FFR Pilot Competition was overseen by a Fairness Advisor at every stage to ensure the competition, including the evaluation process, was administered in a fair and open manner and adhered to good industry procurement practices, strict confidentiality requirements and applicable policies and guidelines.
 To read the Fast Frequency Response Pilot Procurement Competition Fairness Advisor Summary Report, please click here.

 - FFR Pilot Lessons Learned | Update [Posted: Oct.
 18, 2023]